vihardiker/azurercsqlmi/README.md

 ## <u>Secrets</u>

 Github allows to use secrets in a pipeline workflow.
-The secrets are username, password, service principal etc. Here are the details of the secrets used in the pipeline workflow:
+The secrets are Username, Password, Service Principal etc. The Service Principal used has Contributor access on the Resource Group.
+Here are the details of the secrets used in the pipeline workflow:

 ## <span style="color:red"><u>Important Note</u></span>